jonathansantini/mobile-flashcards/README.md

+# Mobile-Flashcards

+This is the final assessment project for Udacity's React Native course by building a mobile flashcard app.

+This repository includes the code for the API and scaffolding to build out the native react application.

+## View project

+To view the project right away:

+* In another terminal window, install and start the pre-scaffolded Create Native React App project
+    - `yarn install`
+    - `yarn start`

+###React Native

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).